BevilaquaBruno/reviews/en/README.md

 # My reviews

-This is a repository to store and share my reviews.
+This is a website to store and share my reviews.
 I will try to detail every aspect I like in the product to make sure you can buy or not buy the product based on this.

 I'm Brazilian and to help me with the English language I use [deepl](https://www.deepl.com/en-US/write) to fix some parts of the text.